-The business week for purposes of calculating wages begins Monday and ends on Friday.
-Employees are paid on a biweekly basis.
+Employees are paid on a bi-weekly basis.
 SERC is required by applicable federal and state laws to withhold certain deductions from employee paychecks.
 This includes income taxes and FICA contributions (Social Security and Medicare) as well as any other deductions required under law or by court order for wage garnishments.
-Employees may also authorize voluntary deductions from a paycheck, to include contributions for insurance premiums, spending accounts, or other services.
+Employees may also authorize voluntary deductions from a paycheck, to include contributions for insurance premiums, flexible spending accounts, or other services.
 Deductions will be reflected in the pay statement.
 SERC does not advance payroll funds or offer payroll loans.

 Employees will be paid through direct deposit.
-Employees must complete the appropriate forms with the Human Resources Manager in order to initiate direct deposit.
-Employees are required to notify SERC of any pay discrepancies as soon as possible.
+After completing the appropriate forms with Human Resources to initiate direct deposit, employees must notify Human Resources of pay discrepancies or any changes to bank accounts as soon as possible.